Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/migratingfrommlapi.md

 **Error: The type or namespace name 'NetworkedBehaviour' can't be found**

-If you get an error message like this (or for another MLAPI type than `NetworkedBehaviour`) in the console it is most likely because your code has outdated APIs.
+If you get an error message like this (or for another MLAPI type than `NetworkedBehaviour`) in the console it's most likely because your code has outdated APIs.
 Open the script indicated in the error messagea and update all APIs to the new names.
 You can find a table of what we renamed in the <Link to={useBaseUrl ('/releases/introduction') }>Release Notes</Link> .

 **Error: SerializedObjectNotCreatableException: Object at index 0 is null**

 If this appears whenever you enter playmode or save a scene, close the Unity Editor and open it again and this should be gone.

 ## 5. Removing the Patcher Package
-After you are done upgrading your project, you can remove the MLAPI Patcher package from your project in the Unity Package Manager as it is no longer needed.
+After you are done upgrading your project, you can remove the MLAPI Patcher package from your project in the Unity Package Manager as it's no longer needed.

 ## Next Steps